Protecting Your Intellectual Property in Nigeria: Trademarks, Patents, and Copyrights

 Registration Process:

-- Registration certificate issued (valid for 7 years, renewable)
+5. Registration certificate issued (valid for 7 years, and renewable for consecutive periods of 14 years).

 2. Patents